peymanh/sms_gateway/README.md

 When a User calls `/api/sms/send`, we follow these steps:
 1. Check if the user is authenticated.
 2. Check if he has sufficient balance.
-3. If True, A log is inserted for the sms with `Pending` status.
+3. If True, a log is inserted for the sms with the `Pending` status.
-4. A goroutine is dispatch to send sms.
-It checks the user type and according to that, sends the work to different channels
+4. A goroutine is dispatched to send the sms.
+It checks the user type and according to that, sends the job to different channels
 5. Receive the sms status (`Success` of `Failed`) and update it in DB.

 >Note: the size of 2 channels are different to ensure that the procedure is not blocked for the Premium users.